 - The Dark World in Yume Nikki until you find the lamp.
 There's also a dark maze elsewhere in the game that can actually be bypassed by trial-and-error even if you don't have the lamp.

-- Colossal Cave, like Zork, is impossible to navigate without the lantern.
+- Colossal Cave is impossible to navigate without the lantern.
 Heaven help you if you run out of batteries.

 - An interesting variation on the usual Interactive Fiction darkness puzzle is the dark place in So Far, where you're not supposed to use a light; instead, you're supposed to navigate by the sounds emanating from various directions.